JoelNgiamKeeYong/aiap-ta-2024/README.md

 ## ⚠️ Limitations

-- The dataset may contain synthetic features that require further verification.
-- Class imbalance in the target variable (no_show) may bias the model toward the majority class.
-- Feature engineering could be further refined to capture additional patterns.
-- Not sufficient enough data to cover all scopes of the perceived driving factors of the results
-- Talk about data drift in the future
+- **Class Imbalance:** The target variable (`no_show`) is imbalanced, with "Show" outnumbering "No-Show."
+While metrics like F1-score and ROC-AUC were used to address this, advanced techniques such as cost-sensitive learning or synthetic data generation (e.g., SMOTE) could further improve performance.

+- **Synthetic Features:** Engineered features like months_to_arrival and stay_duration improved model performance but require domain expert validation to ensure their real-world relevance and accuracy in capturing underlying patterns.

+- **Insufficient Data Coverage:** The dataset lacks external factors like economic conditions, weather, or customer sentiment (e.g., reviews), which could influence no-show behavior.
+Incorporating these variables could enhance predictive power and generalizability.

+- **Feature Engineering Refinements:** While feature engineering was systematic, deeper exploration of feature interactions (e.g., booking_month vs. platform) and advanced techniques like dimensionality reduction or embeddings could uncover additional insights.

+- **Data Drift:** The dataset reflects historical booking patterns, which may not account for evolving customer behaviors due to economic shifts, platform changes, or travel trends.
+Implementing mechanisms to monitor and address data drift is essential for long-term model reliability.

+- **Generalization:** The model is trained on data from a specific hotel chain, potentially limiting its applicability to other businesses or regions.
+Testing the model on diverse datasets would help assess its robustness and scalability.

+- **Missing Data Assumptions:** Missing values were handled using imputation or removal, but the assumptions behind these methods (e.g., missing at random) may not fully reflect the true data-generating process.
+Sensitivity analysis could validate the impact of these assumptions.

+- **Computational Constraints:** Techniques like SHAP values were avoided due to computational costs, but they could provide deeper interpretability if resources allow.
+Similarly, hyperparameter tuning relied on GridSearchCV; RandomizedSearchCV could offer faster exploration for large grids.

+- **Temporal Leakage Risk:** Features like booking_id were excluded to avoid temporal leakage, but careful review of all features is necessary to ensure no unintended leakage affects model performance.

+- **Ethical Considerations:** The model's predictions could influence resource allocation or customer interventions, raising ethical concerns about fairness and bias.
+Future work should include fairness assessments to ensure equitable treatment across demographic groups.

 ## 🚀 Next Steps

-- To add in deployment and monitoring features
-- Apply MLOps
-- Do up documentation
-- Liaise with stakeholders on best way to deploy and maintain it + brief them on how to use it, its limitations etc.
-- Hyperparameter Tuning : Optimize model parameters using GridSearchCV or Bayesian Optimization.
+- **Hyperparameter Tuning:** Optimize model parameters using advanced techniques like GridSearchCV or Bayesian Optimization.
-- Advanced Feature Engineering : Incorporate interaction terms or domain-specific features.
+- **Advanced Feature Engineering:** Explore interaction terms, polynomial features, or domain-specific insights to enhance model performance.
-- Deployment : Deploy the best-performing model as a REST API for real-time predictions.
+- **Deployment:** Deploy the best-performing model as a scalable REST API for real-time predictions.
-- Monitoring : Track model performance in production to detect drift and retrain as needed.
+- **Monitoring:** Implement monitoring to detect data drift and model degradation, with automated retraining pipelines.
+- **MLOps Integration:** Apply MLOps practices for streamlined model management, versioning, and CI/CD workflows.
+- **Stakeholder Collaboration:** Work with stakeholders to define deployment strategies, usage guidelines, and address limitations.
+- **Comprehensive Documentation:** Provide clear, actionable documentation for model usage, maintenance, and troubleshooting.

 ## ❓ FAQ

-### ❓ What if my project does not work?
+### ❓ What should I do if the project does not execute as expected?

-- Reset the project by running the script above and try again
+- Reset the project by re-running the initialization script provided.
+- Verify that all dependencies are installed and compatible with the versions specified in the `requirements.txt` file.
+- Review logs or error messages for debugging insights.
+Ensure that dataset paths and configurations are correctly set in the `config.yaml` file.

-### ❓ Why were other metrics not chosen?
+### ❓ Why were oversampling and undersampling techniques not applied?

-### ❓ Why use Standard Scaler over MinMax Scaler
+- Oversampling (e.g., SMOTE) and undersampling can artificially inflate or reduce the number of instances, potentially leading to overfitting or loss of valuable information.
+- Instead, techniques like class weighting or ensemble methods (e.g., XGBoost, LightGBM) were used to handle class imbalance while preserving the true data distribution.
+- These methods ensure that the model learns from actual patterns in the data without introducing synthetic samples or discarding real ones.

-### ❓ Why use OneHotEncoding over Ordinal Encoder
+### ❓ Why include feature importance charts instead of SHAP values?

-### ❓ Why never use sklearn pipeline function to combine preprocessing and training?
-Instead using separate functions

-### ❓ Why use GridSearch CV and not Randomized Search?
+- Feature importance charts provide a computationally efficient way to interpret model predictions, especially for tree-based models like Random Forest, XGBoost, and LightGBM.
+- While SHAP values offer deeper insights into feature contributions, they are computationally expensive and may not be necessary for this problem’s level of interpretability.
+- Feature importance charts strike a balance between interpretability and computational efficiency, making them suitable for deriving actionable insights.